pranftw/neowise/README.md

 # neowise

-### A Deep Learning Framework built with Python and NumPy
+### A Deep Learning library built from scratch with Python and NumPy
 ![logo](/neowise.png)